 One challenge – all of these pieces were perforated with small holes.
 We had several discussions with the designers regarding effects of perforation on the bending outcome.
 We rolled a small sample piece to confirm the smoothness of the bend before the final production.

 From the pictures, you can see the signal spire is an amazing and grand structure.
-If you ever in Boston, stop by the Dudley Square and see for yourself this fascinating example of modern design, curved steel, and technology working together.
+If you ever in Boston, stop by the Dudley Square and see for yourself this fascinating example of modern design, curved steel pipe, and technology working together.